banthar/Go-SDL/README.md

 The improvements/differences are:

-* SDL functions (maybe except for SDL-ttf) can be safely called from multiple concurrent goroutines
+* SDL functions (except for SDL-mixer) can be safely called from multiple concurrent goroutines
 * All SDL events are delivered via a Go channel
 * Support for low-level SDL sound functions